npg70/galbreath-old/people/galbraith-david-stewart-1782.md

 https://www.ancestry.com/family-tree/person/tree/17980335/person/617967166/facts

+The Census of 1841, lists Elizabeth with 10 children, but David not listed.

 Child of David Steward Galbreath and Margaret McKeigh:

 1. *John Sayers Galbreath*, b.
 4 May 1810, bp 14 Mar 1811, Greenock Old or West, Renfrew, Scotland[^jsg-birth1][^jsg-birth2][^jsg-birth3]